-Aim to have any new appliances delivered early the week prior to installation to ensure they arrive in time and not delay your kitchen installation.
+Aim to have any new appliances delivered as soon as possible prior to installation to ensure they arrive in time and not delay your kitchen installation.

 Range-hood ducting is often not included in the sale price, so if you are purchasing yourself it pays to check all ducting is included.